Visiting Walt Disney World in September 2026

 Crowd calendars are very popular, but they can also be a bit unpredictable.
 It’s best not to completely rely on them when making your Disney World vacation plans.

-While crowd calendars can be a big help in knowing what to expect, keep in mind, they are predictions at best.
+While crowd calendars can be a big help in knowing what to expect, keep in mind that they are predictions at best.
 When designing our calendars, we take a look at events, school calendars, ticket prices, park hours, holidays, and typical monthly patterns.
 Unfortunately, our crowd calendars cannot predict other things such as weather, travel advisories, pandemics, or last-minute openings or closings of shows and attractions.

 On top of that, many are choosing to travel differently these days.
 Quiet months have become popular due to runDisney events as well as other Disney events and promotions, while busier seasons have seen a downward trend in the last couple of years.

 September tends to be one of the lightest months of the year in terms of crowds.
-This is due to several factors including the start of a new school year as well as the weather.
+This is due to several factors, including the start of a new school year as well as the weather.
 Weekends at Epcot will be busier than normal with locals due to the Food and Wine Festival, and the Magic Kingdom will undoubtedly see some crowds in relation to Mickey’s Not-So-Scary Halloween Party.

 Labor Day weekend is really the only “holiday” during the month of September.
 And while you may see a slight uptick in crowds, it’s typically not a huge draw in terms of crowds due to most families not wanting to pull their kids out of school during their first weeks back.